LoganJFisher/TeXSend/README.md

 $~~~~$**Additional supported math environment delimiters beyond KaTeX:**
 * Inline mode:
+  * `$...$`
   * `[; ... ;]`
   * `\( ... \)`
   * `\begin{math} ... \end{math}`
 * Display mode:
+  * `$$...$$`
   * `[(; ... ;)]`
   * `\[ ... \]`
   * `\begin{displaymath} ... \end{displaymath}`

+:heavy_dollar_sign: Note that $ and $$ delimiters are enabled by default, but can be toggled by clicking "Toggle $ & $$ Delimiters" within your chosen browser script manager.
+This was implemented to accomodate emails that may contain references to multiple dollar currency amounts while also containing LaTeX not in dollar sign delimiters.
+There are still edge cases that this won't solve, like if the LaTeX is also in dollar sign delimiters, but it's as good of a solution as could be conceived.

 :bulb: Use `\displaystyle` inside inline delimiters to compile as display mode with line breaks. <br>
 $~~~~~~$ Example: `\(\displaystyle E=mc^{2}\)`